Legal history of China: Development after 1949

 The Western-trained specialists were Kuomintang-era lawyers who chose to cooperate with the Communists.
-Because they were considered politically unreliable, the party initially ignored most of their arguments for a modern legal system.
+Because they were considered politically unreliable, the CCP initially ignored most of their arguments for a modern legal system.
 As the 1950s progressed, however, this group was instrumental in China's adoption of a legal system based on the system of the Soviet Union.
 In general, the specialists wanted codified law, enforced by a strict Soviet-style legal bureaucracy.
 Without such procedures, they felt, there would be too much arbitrariness, and eventually the legal system would become ineffective.
-Many of these specialists passed from the scene when the Soviet model was abandoned in the late 1950s, but some became party members and gained influential positions.
+Many of these specialists passed from the scene when the Soviet model was abandoned in the late 1950s, but some became CCP members and gained influential positions.

 In the first thirty years of the People's Republic, the new legal cadres—chosen more for their ideological convictions than legal expertise—conducted the day-to-day legal work.
 These cadres favored the Maoist system of social and political control and regarded themselves as supervisors of the masses who subscribed to a common set of communist values.
 The new cadres saw this common ideology as providing better overall direction than strict legal controls could.
 They believed that China was too large to be governed by any single set of fixed rules or a legal bureaucracy.
 They preferred to administer justice by simplified directives tailored to the needs of local communities so that the people (and the new cadres) could participate fully in their implementation.
 As part of this plan, the cadres organized "study groups" to familiarize every citizen with current directives and circulars.

 Most cultures agree that the purpose of criminal law is to control deviancy—the Chinese traditionally have sought to do so through peer groups rather than through the courts.
 This practice continued after 1949.
 Ideally, peers helped the deviant through criticism or shuofu (persuading by talking).
 The stress was on education and rehabilitation, a policy linked to the Confucian and Maoist tenet that, with patience and persuasion, a person can be reformed.